 This is about fully integrating ABM into the customer reference program.
 As a result, when you set about interviewing a customer for a new one, it’s fully strategic and aligned with the accounts you’re looking to bring on board.

 You need to think about the specific language to be used within it - language that is reflective of the insight you have about the key contacts in a target account.

 Any pain points that are similar in scope or scale must be accentuated and given a real profile.

 You can also begin to look at the social landscape around a key contact: can you get a case study from a close connection?
-This can make their shares really powerful and may even serve as the basis for a really neat, ‘non-salesy’ intro.
+This can make their shares powerful and may even serve as the basis for a really neat, ‘non-sales’ intro.

 When you think about case studies with ABM as your guiding light, there’s an infinite amount of ways in which you can make it most relevant for your VIP readers.

 As with all of this activity, why not give it a go?
-I think you’ll find there’s massive amounts of potential for your business by just leaning into this way of thinking for just a few days.
+I think you’ll find there are massive amounts of potential for your business by just leaning into this way of thinking for just a few days.